 NEWS FLASH: We are all going to pass away—we just don’t know when.
 Frankly, if you haven’t given this a second thought, you run the risk of leaving a set of irreparable and potentially irreversible problems for your children.
 If you really knew how much a lack of planning would affect your children’s lives, not to mention the emotional loss, then of course, you would definitely get your house in order!

 Wealth can bring a family together and just as easily tear a family apart.
-As an advisor, I have witnessed the drama and trauma that occurs when an estate has to be probated, assets are unprotected and children squabble over property and legal rights.
-It’s not pretty and it’s not fun.
+As a financial planner, I have witnessed the drama and trauma that occurs when an estate has to be probated, when assets are unprotected, and children squabble over property and legal rights.
+It is not pretty and it’s not fun.

-Select an Executor/Trustee: This person will handle “administering” your estate for things such as paying taxes, settling outstanding bills and distributions to your heirs.
-Just be sure to select someone who is financially responsible and make a point to introduce them to your Advisory team: accountant, financial planner, attorney, etc.
+This person will handle “administering” your estate for things such as paying taxes, settling outstanding bills, and making distributions to your heirs.
+Just be sure to select someone who is financially responsible, and make a point to introduce them to your advisory team: your accountant, financial planner, attorney, etc.

-Needless to say, going through this process is not a pleasant one, but it’s a necessary evil.
-Working with a financial professional and/or an attorney will assist you in making the best decisions, help to set your mind at ease and most importantly, provide a legacy of love for your children.
+Going through this process is not always pleasant, but it is an absolutely necessary evil.
+Working with a financial professional and/or an attorney will help you make the best decisions you can, help to set your mind at ease, and most importantly provide a legacy of love for your children.